locationtech-labs/geopyspark/docs/guides/catalog.rst

 AttributeStore Caching
 ~~~~~~~~~~~~~~~~~~~~~~

-An instance of ``AttributeStore`` keeps an in memory cache of attributes recently accessed.
+An instance of :class:`~geopyspark.geotrellis.catalog.AttributeStore` keeps an in memory cache of attributes recently accessed.
 This is done because a common access pattern to check layer existence, read the layer and decode the layer will produce repeated requests for layer metadata.
 Depending on the backend used this may add considerable overhead and expense.

-When writing a workflow that places heavy demand on ``AttributeStore`` reading it is worth while keeping track of a class instance and reusing it
+When writing a workflow that places heavy demand on :class:`~geopyspark.geotrellis.catalog.AttributeStore` reading it is worth while keeping track of a class instance and reusing it

 .. code:: python3